Marrrco7/Scalable-Linux-Environment-for-Hosting-Web-Applications/docs/README.md

 ### 7. UFW Firewall

 - **Purpose**:
-  Secures the virtual machine by controlling incoming and outgoing network traffic.
+  The Uncomplicated Firewall Network is used to secure the virtual machine by controlling the incoming and outgoing network traffic.

 - **Role in the architecture**:
-  Ensures only essential network ports (SSH, HTTP, HTTPS) are accessible, preventing unauthorized access and protecting the application from external threats.
+  Ensures only essential network ports SSH, HTTP are accessible, preventing unauthorized access and protecting the application from external threats.

 ### 8. Logical Volume Management (LVM)